This post is long.

 But be sure and read what JT has to say.

 Peaceful assembly started this week on our courthouse square.
-I have not been able to attend, but as I’ve heard the town buzz about the peaceful assembly for Black Lives Matter, I couldn’t help but ponder how amazing it is to know that this type of event is happening peacefully right here in the middle of our town.
+I have not been able to attend, but as I’ve heard the town buzz about the peaceful assembly for at the Courthouse, I couldn’t help but ponder how amazing it is to know that this type of event is happening peacefully right here in the middle of our town.
 I really didn’t know what racism (and the depths of feeling behind it) was until I moved to Indiana.

 Some of you know, I was raised deep in the hills of Arkansas and despite the fact that long before I was born, historical riots happened right in Little Rock, Arkansas over segregation or desegregation whichever way you choose to see it…I didn’t realize that racism was a thing.